John-Brandon/Beach_Poo_Bot/README.md

 After downloading the full data set, the bot compares the latest sample time-date with that from the previous download, and thus determines if a new sample has been posted.

-If a new sample has been posted, the bot executes code to wrangle the data: it filters by location and compiles *E.coli* counts; scrapes various SF Bay Water websites to extract beach posting status (*e.g.* sewer overflow) from HTML; composes strings with updated numbers, status descriptions and corresponding emoji symbols [:bangbang: :skull: :bangbang: Sewer Overflow *vs* Warning :warning:] the Twitter API to tweets updated data for Ocean Beach at Lincoln Way (i.e. *E. coli* counts per 100ml).
+If a new sample has been posted, the bot wrangles the data: filters by location and compiles *E.coli* counts; scrapes SF Bay Water websites to extract the posting (*e.g.* "Sewer Overflow") status of beaches from HTML; composes strings with updated coliform bacteria counts, beach status descriptions and corresponding emoji symbols [:bangbang: :skull: :bangbang: Sewer Overflow *vs* Warning :warning:]

+The bot then logs in through the Twitter API to tweet updated *E.coli* counts per 100ml for Ocean Beach at Lincoln Way.
 A second tweet is also sent with the "Open" or "Posted" status for sampling locations along Ocean Beach and into the mouth of SF Bay.
-The bot does not tweet if no new samples have been postedi (*i.e.* the bot works quietly in the background until it detects a status update).
+The bot does not tweet if no new samples have been posted; it runs quietly in the background until it detects a status update.

 The main code for the bot is written in `R`.
 See the code files for additional comments and details.
 In brief, the main files (and duties) are: `./R/ScrapePoo.R` (data processing); `./R/GetBeachStatus.R` (web-scraping)  and `./R/TweetShit.R` (to interface with Twitter's API).